 Emotional and social development is a prerequisite to learning, as regulating emotions enables children to direct more energy towards listening, concentrating and problem solving – critical skills necessary for learning.
 On the other hand, dysregulation of emotion actually shuts down the parts of the brain necessary for learning.

-Neuroscience not only shows that learning begins at birth, but also shows that the first three years of a child’s life are the most important in terms of emotional and cognitive development, as 90% of the brain is developed by age three.
+Neuroscience not only shows that learning begins at birth, but also shows that the first years of a child’s life are the most important in terms of emotional, cognitive and social development, as 90% of the brain is developed between the ages of three and five.